MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 Microsoft as a carrier is available for customers with billing locations in select geographies around the world.
 To learn more about your eligibility, see [Subscription eligibility and number capabilities](/azure/communication-services/concepts/numbers/sub-eligibility-number-capability).

 You can purchase new phone numbers through the Azure portal, and then sync with Omnichannel for Customer Service.
-You'l get more information here: [Sync from Azure](voice-channel-acs-resource.md#sync-from-azure)
+More information: [Sync from Azure](voice-channel-acs-resource.md#sync-from-azure)

 You can also port existing US or toll-free phone numbers.
-Want to know how?
-See [Port a phone number](/azure/communication-services/quickstarts/telephony/port-phone-number).
+More information: [Port a phone number](/azure/communication-services/quickstarts/telephony/port-phone-number)

 ### Azure direct routing